 If you work in a larger business or government agency, you will have a lot of content coming from a variety of departments.
 HR, Operations, Sales and of course marketing and communications.
 This content is diverse and often written by non-professional writers who are Subject Matter Experts (SMEs).
 These include offline content, for example; letters and compliance notices.
 And also online communications ranging from blog posts to product brochures.

 You can use a modern breed of tools like VT Writer, to create a list of Watch Words that flag jargon as you type.
-For example, let’s say your writer enters text containing the phrase cardiovascular disease into VT Readability.
+For example, let’s say your writer enters text containing the phrase cardiovascular disease into VT Writer.
 Then it will prompt him to swap it for heart disease.

 So is jargon good or bad?